bbredesen/mjson2go/README.md

 mjson2go -out=pipeline.go aggregation.json otherAggregation.json
 ```

 The command above will produce Go source containing functions `GetAggregation()` and `GetOtherAggregation()`.
-If no files are provided, it will read from stdin.
+If no files are provided, it will read from stdin and write to stdout.
 If a directory name is provided, it will process all files ending in .json in that directory.

 ## Via `go generate`
 The tool will automatically put the resulting code in the same package as the `go:generate` annotation: